pjsacchet/Windows-RAT/README.md

 ## Repository Breakdown

+### Pcaps
+Packet captures between C2 and implant in a test environment for different commands.
+These help reinforce how interaction between our C2 and implant works for each command type.

 ### RAT-DLL
 All cpp *implant* side code that will, upon executing, open up a port on target and listen for commands sent by the user via Python CLI.